APPLETON, Wis. – Welcome to the NCAA Division III Finals, where nothing comes easy.

-Tim Wilson (Jr., Redmond, Wash.) and Jake Wylie (Jr., Eagle, Idaho) provided the early offense for Linfield.
+Tim Wilson and Jake Wylie (Sr., Eagle, Idaho) provided the early offense for Linfield.
 Wilson finished 2-for-5 with a solo home run and Wylie pushed two runners across as part of his 3-for-4 outing.

-Chris Haddeland (Soph., McMinnville, Ore.) picked up the win, his 14th of the year, and Joseph Stevick (Soph., Bremerton, Wash.) pitched the final three outs to earn his second career save.
+Chris Haddeland (Jr., McMinnville, Ore.) picked up the win, his 14th of the year, and Joseph Stevick (Jr., Bremerton, Wash.) pitched the final three outs to earn his second career save.
 Haddeland held the Bombers scoreless through six innings, but as his pitch count crept closer to 100, Ithaca’s pitchers began to wear down the ace right-hander and find holes in the Linfield defense.